Search Engine Optimization (SEO)

 When it comes to search engine optimization, page content is the single most important consideration.
 Here are a few guidelines for writing content:

 - Using proper page structure is critical for SEO and web accessibility.
 Using proper semantic markup to structure your page (headings, links, lists, etc.) will help search engines understand the structure and importance of your content.
+Be sure to include relevant keywords in headings where possible.

 - Consistently structured content helps search engine crawlers make sense of the organization of your site.
 So be sure to utilize the Boise State theme styles and navigation to help maintain consistency across the entire Boise State website.